yaweige/ggpcp/README.md

     cl9 = factor(cl9),
     cl10 = factor(cl10)
   ) %>%
-  ggplot(aes(vars=vars(74:82), colour = factor(cl10))) +
+  ggplot(aes(vars=vars(86:94), colour = factor(cl10))) +
   geom_pcp_box(boxwidth=0.1) +
   geom_pcp(alpha = 0.25, boxwidth=0.1) +
-  xlab("Number of clusters")
+  xlab("Number of clusters") +
+  scale_colour_brewer("Cluster", palette="Paired")
 ```

 ![](README_files/figure-html/unnamed-chunk-16-1.png)<!-- -->

 Along the x-axis the number of clusters are plotted with one pcp axis each, from two clusters (left) to 10 clusters (right most pcp axis).
 Each observation is drawn as a multi-segmented line and colored by its assignment in the ten-cluster solution.
+This gives an excerpt of the dendrogram that allows an assessment of the number of observations in each cluster as well as the relationship between successive clustering steps.